Becksteinlab/zarrtraj/joss_paper/paper.md

 running simulation algorithms is often no longer the constraint in obtaining scientific insights from molecular dynamics trajectory data.
-Instead, the ability to process, analyze and share large volumes of data provide new constraints on research in this field.
+Instead, the ability to process, analyze and share large volumes of data provide new constraints on research in this field [@SharingMD:2019].

-Other groups in the field recognize this same need for adherence to FAIR principles [@FAIR:2019] including the MDDB (Molecular Dynamics Data Bank), an EU-scale repository for biosimulation data [@MDDB:2024] and MDverse, a prototype search engine for publicly-available GROMACS simulation data [@MDverse:2024].
+Other groups in the field recognize this same need for adherence to FAIR principles [@FAIR:2019] including
+MDsrv, a tool that can stream MD trajectories into a web browser for visual exploration [@MDsrv:2022], GCPRmd, a web service that builds on MDsrv to provide a predefined set of analysis results and simple geometric features for G-protein-coupled receptors [@GPCRmd:2019] [@GPCRome:2020], MDDB (Molecular Dynamics Data Bank), an EU-scale repository for biosimulation data [@MDDB:2024], and MDverse, a prototype search engine for publicly-available GROMACS simulation data [@MDverse:2024].

-While these efforts currently offer prototype solutions for indexing and searching MD trajectory data, the problem of efficiently distributing the data remains.
+While these efforts currently offer solutions for indexing, searching, and vizualizing MD trajectory data, the problem of distributing trajectories in way that enables *NumPy*-like slicing and parallel reading for use in arbitrary analysis tasks remains.

 Though exposing download links on the open internet offers a simple solution to this problem, on-disk representations of molecular dynamics trajectories often range in size